tkenning/dev.na.bambora.com/source/docs/guides/checkout.md

 ### Hash key

-Your hash key is way to secure your Checkout form along with transaction and customer details, ensuring your payment is completed.
+Your hash key is the way to secure your Checkout form along with transaction and customer details, ensuring your payment is completed.

 Click **administration** then **account settings**, and finally **order settings** to access your hash key.
 You'll use this hash key to generate a link to your form.